 One Shepard St., Cambridge, 617-714-5295, shepardcooks.com.

 If anyone could launch a thoroughly modern incarnation of a Chinatown restaurant, it’s Brian Moy, who grew up in the family that owns upstairs dim sum mainstay China Pearl.
 Inspired plates, like five-spice-butter-fried chicken with puffy Hong Kong-style waffles, alongside hand-painted murals and cocktails showcasing unusual infusions (Thai-chili- and oolong-tea-infused vodkas, anyone?), make the atmosphere feel as vibrant as the food.

 9A Tyler St., Boston, 617-423-7888, shojoboston.com.

 — 40. —

 Sichuan Garden II

 Many a great Sichuan eatery in this area lacks proper stiff drinks to chase those pork-filled wontons with chili oil and fiery ma po tofu.
-Not so at this yellow manor off Route 128, where wunderkind bartender Ran Duan has opened up a hip tiki lounge, the Baldwin, within his parents’ traditional Sichuan restaurant.
+Not so at this yellow manor off Route 128, where wunderkind bartender Ran Duan runs a hip tiki lounge, the Baldwin Bar, as well as a library-themed upstairs bar, The Baldwin & Sons Trading Co., within his parents’ traditional Sichuan restaurant.
 The menu is the same no matter where you sit, so order the above—plus a hulking platter of Chongqing chicken wings with maple-sriracha sauce—before perusing the beverage selection, which includes an entire mai tai menu and some of the most creative cocktails around.

 2 Alfred St., Woburn, 781-935-8488, sichuangardenrestaurant.com.